Dressing Better Vol 2.0

 What is ignorant about that?
 There really is no need for a suit if you are interviewing for those types of positions.

 Lol you didn't know he was a troll?
 I think dude actually succeeds at getting under your guy's skin because he acts like he's serious about this thread as opposed to one of our monthly trolling idiots who blatantly lets us know that they're trolling.
-Just stop feeding him and he will go away :smile:
+Just stop feeding him and he will go away :)

 LOL I was gonna say the same thing.
 What the hell is Saiot?
-Unless dudes name is Toias and not Tobias :lol:
+Unless dudes name is Toias and not Tobias :lol

-Don't know who's trolling and who's not anymore :lol:
+Don't know who's trolling and who's not anymore :lol

 For the jobs I've had so far after graduating, I showed up in simple dress shirts/pants and got hired.
 Wearing a suit is completely unnecessary (I'm an accountant if that matters)

 Then again, the Bay Area (and Cali in general) is pretty relaxed when it comes to dress code.
 I literally don't know anyone (besides lawyers) who wears a suit to work unless he/she has to do a presentation at a convention or something.
-The VP of my company shows up to work wearing an untucked company-logo polo shirt with golf pants and beat up shoes on a daily basis :smh: :lol:
+The VP of my company shows up to work wearing an untucked company-logo polo shirt with golf pants and beat up shoes on a daily basis :{ :lol

 Last edited: